How to Tell If Online English Teaching Jobs Are LegitimateBy Jennifer Collis

 You don’t have to have all of the following qualifications to teach English online, but like any job, the more qualified you are, the more options you’ll have!

-A TEFL or TESOL certification is required to teach English online with most companies (120 hours or more is typically the standard).
+A TEFL certification is required to teach English online with most companies (120 hours or more is typically the standard).
 But if you want to stand out from other candidates with the most legitimate companies (and land on the higher end of the pay scale), add specialized training in Teaching English online to your credentials as well.
-Specialized certification not only demonstrates your dedication to learning the specific skills and technology needed to teach in the virtual classroom but shows employers you’re serious about being the best online English teacher you can be.
+Specialized in-person or online TEFL certification not only demonstrates your dedication to learning the specific skills and technology needed to teach in the virtual classroom but shows employers you’re serious about being the best online English teacher you can be.

 A university degree